The National Glass Collectors Fair

 Colouration was achieved by the use of uranium; the health hazards of which were unknown at the time.
 We can enjoy the results today, but it is sobering to think of the damage caused to the health of the employees some 120 years ago.

-The purpose of the exhibition is to display some of the variety of items and different designs that Davidson's produced, and also to show items from Henry Greener, John Sowerby and Edward Bolton that copied Davidson's Primrose Pearline.
+The purpose of the exhibition was to display some of the variety of items and different designs that Davidson's produced, and also to show items from Henry Greener, John Sowerby and Edward Bolton that copied Davidson's Primrose Pearline.

 Selection of Pearline glassware by Davidson & Greener

 November 2011 >>>

 November 2014: Short History of Art Glass in Hungary >>>